 - Chemical Structure, Dynamics and Mechanisms - CSDM A

 - Chemical Structure, Dynamics and Mechanisms - CSDM B

 - Chemical Theory, Models and Computational Methods - CTMC

 Proposals may be submitted to the following programs between October 1st and October 31st:

 - Chemical Measurement and Imaging - CMI

 - Chemistry of Life Processes - CLP

 - Environmental Chemical Sciences - ECS

 Note that if the last day of a submission window falls on a weekend or official federal government holiday, the deadline is always the following business day, at 5 pm local time.

-The CRIF, CAREER, REU, MRI and the Centers for Chemical Innovation programs and any other programs that specify the submission date in a solicitation are not affected by this change.
-PIs should continue to visit http://www.nsf.gov/div/index.jsp?div=CHE for the deadlines of these and other programs.
+For CAREER, REU, MRI and the Centers for Chemical Innovation programs and any other programs that specify the submission date, PIs should continue to visit http://www.nsf.gov/div/index.jsp?div=CHE for the deadlines of these and other programs.